Better Fetch

 Hover over the data object to see the type

-Make sure strict mode is enabled in your tsconfig when using zod schema validations.
+Make sure strict mode is enabled in your tsconfig when using schema validations.

 Better fetch by default returns a Promise that resolves to an object of data and error but if you pass the throw option, it will return the parsed response data only.